PremchandJalla/HackNJITBOT/README.md

 ```

-# NJIT Highlander Bot Architecture Flow
+# yeshiva  Bot Architecture Flow

-The NJIT Highlander Bot architecture is designed to provide quick, accurate, and contextually relevant responses by combining predefined responses, a large language model (LLM), and a fine-tuned fallback model.
+The yeshiva  Bot architecture is designed to provide quick, accurate, and contextually relevant responses by combining predefined responses, a large language model (LLM), and a fine-tuned fallback model.
 Here’s a detailed step-by-step explanation of the flow:

 ---

 # Architecture Flow Explained

-The NJIT Highlander Bot follows a structured flow to ensure fast, accurate, and contextually relevant responses.
+The yeshiva  Bot follows a structured flow to ensure fast, accurate, and contextually relevant responses.
 Here’s a breakdown of each step in the architecture:

 1. **User Query** 💬
    - The process begins when a user submits a query to the chatbot.